cedadev/nlds-client/docs/user_guide/source/installation.rst

 Installation
 ============
-To use NLDS, first you must install the client software.
+To use the NLDS, first you must install the client software.
 This guide will show you how to install it into a Python virtual-environment (virtualenv) in your user space or home directory.